liamwalsh1980/Milestone-Project-1/README.md

 * The home and subscribe pages have minimum content.
 The homepage has been designed to gain the users attention and encourage them to easily navigate to the about page, resources page and then onto the subscribe page to register.

 * I changed the colour of the website a couple of times and used <a href="https://coolors.co/" target="_blank">Coolors</a> to assist with a couple of colours that worked well to compliment the light blue already found and that I wanted to use.
 The colours chosen from <a href="https://coolors.co/" target="_blank">Coolors</a> was a dark blue and very light grey.
 I needed a colour to stand out when buttons are being hovered over.
-Therefore, I picked a green to achieve this.
+Therefore, I picked a a soft orange to achieve this.

 * Full details of all colours used for the website can be found below: -

     - Light Blue: hex:479ce0, rgb:71,156,224, hsl:207°,71%,58%
     - Dark blue (from <a href="https://coolors.co/" target="_blank">Coolors</a>) hex:274c77, rgb:39,76,119, hsl:212°,51%,31%
     - Very light grey (from <a href="https://coolors.co/" target="_blank">Coolors</a>) hex:e7ecef , rgb:231,236,239, hsl:202°,20%,92%
-    - Hover green hex:#3a8347, rgb:58,131,71, hsl:131°,39%,37% (selected by using DevTools 'Toggler Colour Picker' to match the shade of green in the hero image)
+    - Hover orange hex:#daac62, rgb:218,172,98, hsl:37°,61.9%,62% (selected by using DevTools 'Toggler Colour Picker' to match this shade of orange)

 * I wanted to offer users the option of making contact by email.
 I was going to apply a generic email address at the top of the homepage in text format, however after moving it about a few times I decided to add an icon within the footer of every page which looked much more professional.